Dwaxy/railway-station/src/pages/info/index.md

 ---
+key: info-section
 cafe:
-  description: 'its a very nice cafe, it really is'
+  description: 'its a very nice cafe, it really is. very nice'
-  heading: Cafe title
+  heading: Cafe title that has been updated live
-  image: /img/jumbotron.jpg
+  image: /img/08dux.jpg
   name: cafe
 collectibles:
   description: 'many things to collect '